whyseehell/open_edm/README.md

  	- vendor_code = location of the sub-directory holding the indices for each vendor
 	- index_type = location of the directory for an index (schema)
  - for the data to read and index
+ 	- data_file_type: the type of file structure as one of [BOStandard,TextHeaderComma,TextHeaderTab]
  	- data_path: the directory holding the data files
  	- file_list: the list of files to read provided as a python list